-NOTE: Spacer washers are used only when the optional semi-pneumatic deck wheels are installed.
+NOTE: Spacer washers are used only when the optional foamed rubber deck wheels (8 x 3.00) are installed.

 - Fit the axle spacer tube through the wheel hub, position the spacer washer on each side of the hub (if used), and fit the assembly into the wheel fork. - 3.
 Insert the 3/8-16 x 4-1/2 in. bolt through the wheel fork with the bolt head to the outside and install the 3/8-16 in.
-Keps nut. - 4.
-Tighten the bolt and nut until the axle spacer tube bottoms against the inside of the wheel fork (will not turn) while the wheel and spacer washers (if used) spin freely without binding.
+Keps nut. - Tighten the bolt and nut until the axle spacer tube bottoms against the inside of the wheel fork (will not turn) while the wheel and spacer washers (if used) spin freely without binding.